 Alpha Particle (Alpha Decay):

 A particle of 2 protons and 2 neutrons (essentially a helium nucleus) that is emitted by an unstable radioactive nucleus during radioactive decay.
-It is a relatively low-penetration particle due its comparatively low energy and high mass.
+It is a relatively low-penetration particle due to its comparatively low energy and high mass.

-A measure of the momentum of a body in rotational motion about its centre of mass.
+A measure of the momentum of a body in rotational motion about its center of mass.
 Technically, the angular momentum of a body is equal to the mass of the body multiplied by the cross product of the position vector of the particle with its velocity vector.
 The angular momentum of a system is the sum of the angular momenta of its constituent particles, and this total is conserved unless acted on by an outside force.

 The idea that the fundamental constants of physics and chemistry are just right (or “fine-tuned”) to allow the universe and life as we know it to exist, and indeed that the universe is only as it is because we are here to observe it.
+Thus, we find ourselves in the kind of universe, and on the kind of planet, where conditions are ripe for our form of life.

 A large accumulation of antiparticles - antiprotons, antineutrons and positrons (antielectrons) - which have opposite properties to normal particles (e.g. electrical charge), and which can come together to make antiatoms.
 When matter and antimatter meet, they self-destruct in a burst of high-energy photons or gamma rays.
 The laws of physics seem to predict a pretty much 50/50 mix of matter and antimatter, despite the observable universe apparently consisting almost entirely of matter, known as the “baryon asymmetry problem”.